dherault/blog.dherault.com/src/content/posts/being-virtuous-2.md

 pubDate: 2024-12-26
 author: David Hérault
 title: Being virtuous, part 2
 description: "It has been half a year of virtue.
-I loved it all the way"
+I loved it all the way."
 image:
   url: "/images/virtuous-2.jpeg"
   alt: "Angel"